-Natural gas is the lowest-carbon fossil fuel, odourless, colourless and non-toxic.
+Natural gas is the lowest-carbon hydrocarbon, odourless, colourless and non-toxic.
 It has a broad range of uses across the residential, transportation, industrial and commercial sectors.
 It heats and lights homes and businesses, and fuels ships, trucks, buses and trains when converted into different forms.
 It is also a critical part of many industrial processes, which produce everything from glass to clothing, and is an important raw material in many products from paints to plastics.

 New in Natural Gas

 Upstream Technology talks to Shell about the latest development phase of the Malampaya gas-to-power project in the Philippines, and its technical and logistical challenges.

 Neil Gilmour, Shell VP Integrated Gas, speaks to Gas Strategies about the need to implement innovation and the move to a low-carbon economy.
 Download the interview as a PDF file.

 Watch a short film to get a bird’s eye view of the largest offshore floating facility ever built, Shell Prelude FLNG

 China is taking steps to reduce air pollution by developing more renewable energy and building new gas-fired power plants.